Siamese crocodile: Conservation

-This crocodile is classified as critically endangered on the IUCN Red List, and is listed on Appendix I of CITES.
-It is one of the most endangered crocodiles in the wild, although it is extensively bred in captivity.
+The Siamese crocodile is classified as critically endangered on the IUCN Red List, and is listed on Appendix I of CITES.

-Yayasan Ulin (The Ironwood Foundation) ran a small project to conserve an important wetland habitat in the area of East Kalimantan which is known to contain the crocodiles.

-In Cambodia Fauna and Flora International and the Government of Cambodia's Forestry Administration have established the Cambodian Crocodile Conservation Programme for the protection and recovery of Siamese crocodiles.
+In Cambodia Fauna and Flora International and the Government of Cambodia's Forestry Administration have established the Cambodian Crocodile Conservation Programme for the protection and recovery of the Siamese crocodile.
 This programme works with a network of indigenous villages who are helping to protect key sites such as Veal Veng Marsh (Veal Veng District), the Tatai River (Thmar Bang District) and the Araeng River.
 The latter is considered to have the second largest population of Siamese crocodiles in the world, but is currently threatened by the proposed construction of a massive dam in the river.
 During the heavy monsoon period of June–November, Siamese crocodiles take advantage of the increase in water levels to move out of the river and onto large lakes and other local bodies of water, returning to their original habitat once water levels start receding back to their usual levels.

-The Cambodian Crocodile Conservation Programme conducted DNA analysis of 69 crocodiles in Phnom Tamao Wildlife Rescue Centre in Cambodia 2009, and found 35 of them were purebred C. siamensis.
-Conservationists from the Forestry Administration and Fauna and Flora International subsequently launched a conservation breeding program at the Centre.
-Since 2012, approximately 50 purebred Cambodian Siamese crocodiles have been released into community-protected areas to reinforce the depleted wild populations.

-Poaching is a severe threat to this species, with the value of wild Siamese crocodiles reaching hundreds of dollars in the black market, where they are illegally taken into crocodile farms and hybridized with other, larger species.
-The total wild population is unknown, since most groups are in isolated areas where access is extremely complicated.
-A number of captively held individuals are the result of hybridization with the saltwater crocodile, but several thousand "pure" individuals do exist in captivity, and are regularly bred at crocodile farms, especially in Thailand.

 Pang Sida National Park in Thailand, near Cambodia, has a project to reintroduce Siamese crocodile into the wild.
 A number of young crocodiles have been released into a small and remote river in the park, not accessible to visitors.